SCIENCE

 Designed to Combine.

-Precigen advances the promise of precision immunology through novel multifunctional gene and cell therapies designed to work in combination to achieve efficacy and safety.
+Precigen advances the promise of precision immunology through novel gene and cell therapies designed to work in combination to achieve efficacy and safety.

 Immuno-oncology